devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-build-pre-post-plugins.md

 The CI pipeline includes Pre and Post-build steps to validate and introduce checkpoints in the build process.
 The pre/post plugins allow you to execute some standard tasks, such as Code analysis, Load testing, Security scanning etc. You can build custom pre-build/post-build tasks or select one of the standard preset plugins provided by Devtron.

+> Devtron CI pipeline includes the following build stages:
+>
+> * Pre-Build Stage: The tasks in this stage run before the image is built.
+> * Build Stage: In this stage, the build is triggered from the source code (container image) that you provide.
+> * Post-Build Stage: The tasks in this stage are triggered once the build is complete.

 ## Before you begin

 Make sure you have [CI build pipeline](./ci-pipeline.md) before you start configuring Pre-Build or Post-Build tasks.